 School of Health and Wellbeing FAQ

-We notify the NHS Grants Unit, by way of a BUR99 form, that you will be commencing your Nurse/Midwifery training with us, at the same time we send you your CRB and medical information pack.
-Therefore, once you have received your CRB and medical information pack from the University, you can start the process for applying for your NHS Bursary.
+We notify the NHS Grants Unit, by way of a BUR99 form, that you will be commencing your Nurse/Midwifery training with us, at the same time we send you your DBS and medical information pack.
+Therefore, once you have received your DBS and medical information pack from the University, you can start the process for applying for your NHS Bursary.

 You can download your application form directly from the NHS Grants website.